RoboSense-LiDAR/rslidar_sdk/README.md

 To run rslidar_sdk in ROS environment, ROS related libraries need to be installed.

-**Ubuntu 16.04**: ros-kinetic-desktop-full

 **Ubuntu 18.04**: ros-melodic-desktop-full

+**Ubuntu 20.04**: ros-noetic-desktop-full

 **Installation**: please refer to  http://wiki.ros.org

-If you install ros-kinetic-desktop-full or ros-melodic-desktop-full， the corresponding PCL and Boost  will be installed at the same time.
+If you install ros-melodic-desktop-full or ros-noetic-desktop-full， the corresponding PCL and Boost  will be installed at the same time.
 It will bring you a lot of convenience since you don't need to handle the version confliction.
 Thus, **it's highly recommanded to install ros-distro-desktop-full**.

 ### 3.2 ROS2

 If use rslidar_sdk in ROS2 environment, ROS2 related libraries need to be installed.

-**Ubuntu 16.04**: Not supportted
+**Ubuntu 20.04**: ROS2 foxy desktop

-**Ubuntu 18.04**: ROS2 eloquent desktop
+**Ubuntu 20.04**: ROS2 galactic desktop

 **Installation**: please refer to https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/